 b) Step 2: For finding angle ABD, we’re going to use the same theorem we used in part a, opposite supplementary angles of an inscribed quadrilateral are supplementary.

-c) Step 3: Next, to find the value of arc ABD, we need to use the basic inscribed angle theorem that tells us an inscribed angle is equal to half the value of its arc.
+c) Step 3: Next, to find the value of arc ABD, we need to use the basic inscribed angle theorem that tells us an inscribed angle is equal to half the measure of its arc.
 Then use some basic algebra to solve for arc ABD.

 d) Step 4: To find arc ACD, we need to use the basic inscribed angle theorem that tells us an inscribed angle is equal to the value of its arc, then use algebra to solve similar to part c.